-The LMM is commonly used to deal with correlated data in repeated measures of longitudinal studies (Wang, 2016; West et al., 2014).
-However, one crucial step in analysis of longitudinal changes in continuous outcomes using LMM is to choose a suitable covariance structure (George & Aban, 2015; Littell et al., 2000).
-A helpful tool for selecting a covariance structure is the use of information criteria (IC) such as AIC, the small sample corrected AIC (AICC), and BIC (George & Aban, 2015; Gomez et al., 2005; Littell et al., 2000).
-It has been suggested that the consistent IC (BIC) seemed to be more accurate than efficient (AIC, AICC) criteria (George & Aban, 2015; McNeish & Harring, 2020).
-For example, AIC, AICC, and BIC have been used to compare CS, AR, TOEP, and the UN covariance structures in analysis of longitudinal imaging data (George & Aban, 2015).
-In the present study, we compared 10 covariance structures in longitudinal analysis of the AVDELTOT score in AD using LMM.
+is the use of information criteria such as the Akaike information criterion (AIC), the small sample corrected AIC (AICC), and the BIC (George & Aban, 2015; Gomez et al., 2005; Littell et al., 2000).
+It has been suggested that the consistent information criteria (BIC) seemed to be more accurate than efficient criteria (AIC and AICC; George & Aban, 2015; McNeish & Harring, 2020).
+For example, AIC, AICC, and BIC have been used to compare CS, AR, TOEP, and UN covariance structures in analysis of longitudinal imaging data (George & Aban, 2015).
+In this study, we compared 10 covariance structures in longitudinal analysis of the AVDELTOT score in AD using LMM.
 We found that CS had the lowest BIC value and was the best covariance structure.
 The CS structure assumed a correlation between two separate measurements, but the correlation was constant regardless of how far apart the measurements were.
-Then we examined the effect of PHS status on longitudinal declines in AVDELTOT scores using the CS covariance structure.
+Then, we examined the effect of PHS status on longitudinal declines in AVDELTOT scores using the CS covariance structure.

-LMMs have been used to analyze longitudinal correlated data on the effect of APOE- $\varepsilon 4$ allele on AD-related phenotypes (e.g., Fokoh et al., 2021; Mormino et al., 2014; Paranjpe et al., 2019; Sutphen et al., 2015).
-One study reported significant interactions between A β and APOE- $\varepsilon 4$ allele status in predicting change in logical memory scores in healthy individuals using LMM

-(Mormino et al., 2014).
-A pilot study on heart failure patients also suggested no significant association of APOE- $\varepsilon 4$ allele with delayed (recall) memory (Pressler et al., 2017).
-Moreover, the APOE- $\varepsilon 4$ allele was associated with decreased interhemispheric resting-state functional connectivity, which was attributed to carrier memory performance (Luo et al., 2016).
-One recent study found the effect of APOE- $\varepsilon 4$ genotype on the logical memory declines related to AD (Fokoh et al., 2021).
-The present study added that APOE- $\varepsilon 4$ allele was associated with longitudinal declines in verbal memory in AD.
-This finding is consistent with other recent studies that reported more rapid AD progression for those that pose the APOE- $\varepsilon 4$ (Chen et al., 2021).
+LMMs have been used to analyze longitudinal correlated data on the effect of APOE- $\varepsilon$ 4 allele on AD-related phenotypes (e.g., Fokoh et al., 2021; Mormino et al., 2014; Paranjpe et al., 2019; Sutphen et al., 2015).
+One study reported significant interactions between A $\beta$ and APOE- $\varepsilon$ 4 allele status in predicting change in logical memory scores in healthy individuals using LMM (Mormino et al., 2014).
+A pilot study on heart failure patients also suggested no significant association of APOE- $\varepsilon$ 4 allele with delayed (recall) memory (Pressler et al., 2017).
+Moreover, the APOE- $\varepsilon$ 4 allele was associated with decreased interhemispheric resting-state functional connectivity, which was attributed to carrier memory performance (Luo et al., 2016).
+One recent study found the effect of APOE genotypes on the logical memory declines related to AD (Fokoh et al., 2021).
+This study added that $APOE{-\varepsilon}4$ allele was associated with longitudinal declines in verbal memory in AD.
+This finding is consistent with other recent studies that reported more rapid AD progression for those that pose the $APOE{-\varepsilon}4$ (Chen et al., 2021).

 The PHS has been used to predict individual risk of developing AD, AD age at onset, and clinical phenotypes, as well as help design AD clinical trials (Desikan et al., 2017; Kauppi et al., 2018; Tan et al., 2017).
-The present study further added that PHS scores are associated with the decline in AVDELTOT scores, and there are two-way interactions between PHS status and follow-up visits.
+This study further added that PHSs are associated with the decline in AVDELTOT scores, and there are two-way interactions between PHS status and follow-up visits.

-The findings from the present study are somewhat congruent with other research.
+The findings from this study are somewhat congruent with other research.
 In this study, we report significantly lower AVDELTOT scores of verbal memory in AD and MCI compared with CN individuals.
 The RAVLT score has been used to distinguish AD from MCI and dementia (Ding et al., 2019; Messinis et al., 2016).
-Likewise, the 30-min delayed recall score of the RAVLT has been used to predict A β status (Kandel et al., 2015).
-Moreover, one study examined sex differences in florbetapir positron emission tomography amyloid positivity (A+) on verbal learning and memory performance and hippocampal volume in CN and early MCI individuals (Caldwell et al., 2017).
+Likewise, the 30-minute delayed recall score of the RAVLT has been used to predict A $\beta$ status (Kandel et al., 2015).
+Moreover, one study examined gender differences in florbetapir positron emission tomography amyloid positivity (A+) on verbal learning and memory performance and hippocampal volume in CN and early MCI individuals (Caldwell et al., 2017).
 Another study investigated the relationship between the asymmetry magnitude in hippocampal subfields and verbal memory decline as assessed by RAVLT (Sarica et al., 2018).